selimssevgi/learning/javascript/myreference/dom/DOM.md

 - Delete content from a HTML document
 - Change content on a HTML document

-- Document is just the web page
+- is the browser's internal representation of the page

 ## Objects are Elements